 There are times that your child experiences big emotions and their outlet is to hit, kick, spit, yell, or some other form of primal defense mechanism.
 It can feel tempting to use the time-in space as a time-out space yet there are ways to set the boundary and connect to help attune the brain and regulate behaviors.

 When this occurs, pause and center yourself so that you can move from a responsive place rather than a reactive state.
 In a calm and supportive voice, communicate safety while you take your child to the time-in space.
-Point to emotion that you feel.
+Point to the emotion that you feel.
 It may sound something like this, "I feel confused and scared when I see hurtful hands."
 You may even model choosing a calming strategy for your emotional state.

 As your child becomes more receptive, you can discuss with him how he may have felt in that moment of hitting, kicking, or pulling hair.
 Your child may point to the poster to indicate sad, mad, frustrated, or any other emotion.
 Validate these feelings as you gently move towards to root of them.

 As you work through both your and your child's emotions, begin to talk to her about the reason underneath her behavior, and tools she can use for next time, stating the behavior you do desire.
 Reaffirm your love and relationship with something like, "I love you, and I am glad we worked through this together."